qrvey/partner-portal/website/versioned_docs/version-5.3/embedding/api/tutorial.md

 ## Get the User

+>**Note**: User and Application API endpoints are under the <a href="https://bit.ly/2IX7Z12">Core group</a>.

 ### Option 1: Create a new user

-To create a new user, open Postman and make a call to the /user endpoint.
+To create a new user programmatically, open Postman and make a call to the /user endpoint.

 In Postman, set your request type as “POST”, and enter the URL to create a new user: